apache/beam/beam-site/src/_posts/2017-02-13-stateful-processing.md

 keys and windows are independent dimensions)

-You can provide the opportunity for parallelism by making sure that table has enough columns, either via:
+You can provide the opportunity for parallelism by making sure that table has enough columns.
+You might have many keys and many windows, or you might have many of just one or the other:

-- Many keys in few windows for example, a globally windowed stateful computation keyed by user ID.
+- Many keys in few windows, for example a globally windowed stateful computation keyed by user ID.
-- Many windows over few keys for example, a fixed windowed stateful computation over a global key.
+- Many windows over few keys, for example a fixed windowed stateful computation over a global key.

 Caveat: all Beam runners today parallelize only over the key.